Why More Consumers Are Embracing Online Car Buying in 2024

 The Pandemic’s Lasting Impact on Car Buying

 The pandemic didn’t just speed up the move to online car buying—it changed how people think about buying cars.
 Before 2020, most buyers still preferred the traditional route: visit a dealership, test drive, and handle all the paperwork in person.
-In 2019, only about 7% of people bought cars online.
 Then, the pandemic hit, and everything shifted.

 Supply chain disruptions, dealership closures, and safety concerns made the usual way of buying a car harder.
 As a result, more people explored online options.
 In 2020, online car purchases jumped to 12%.
 What was once considered inconvenient or risky now became the only real choice for many buyers.